 Internal Articles will be used to provide detailed information to the CenturyLink Sales teams.
 These internal articles should include any documentation that the provider deems necessary for the sales teams to be trained to confidently educated customers on the product offering and the solutions it provides.
 Examples of these articles are sales enablement content, tear sheets, demos, and reference architectures.

-Once these KB articles are completed and published, the Partner will coordinate with the CenturyLink Marketplace team to validate the automated deployment model works as intended and the documentation accurate.
+Once these KB articles are completed and published, the Provider will coordinate with the CenturyLink Marketplace team to validate the automated deployment model works as intended and the documentation accurate.
 For successful validation, CenturyLink Cloud Marketplace Integrators should be able to use the provided documentation to completely build and validate all features through our standard platform without the need for support outside of any unexpected issues.